[DISCLOSURE: Cards from our partners are reviewed below.]

 Our Pick for The Good Life: Citi Prestige Card

 If you enjoy dining out, going to the movies, theater, museums or theme parks, the Citi Prestige card can help you get even more enjoyment.
 (Full Disclosure: Citibank, as well as American Express, advertise on Credit.com, but that results in no preferential editorial treatment.)
 Like the American Express Platinum card, the Citi Prestige card’s $450 annual fee also is waived for active duty military members, and there are no foreign transaction fees.

-The Citi Prestige card offers cardholders triple the points for air travel and hotel purchases, twice the points for entertainment and dining out, and one point for every dollar spent on other purchases (you can read our Citi Prestige card review).
+The Citi Prestige card offers cardholders three points per dollar spent on air travel and hotel purchases, two points per dollar on entertainment and dining out, and one point for every dollar spent on other purchases (you can read our Citi Prestige card review).
 On top of that, you’ll earn 40,000 bonus points after you make $4,000 in purchases within the first three months of opening an account.

-Points can be transferred to multiple airline programs plus Hilton’s HHonors program.
+Points can be transferred to any airline when redeemed through the ThankYou Travel Center, plus Hilton’s Honors program.

-Citi Prestige also offers an annual $250 airline travel credit, and a statement credit of up to $100 every five years as reimbursement for Global Entry or TSA Pre✓ application fees.
+Citi Prestige also offers an annual $250 airline travel credit, and a statement credit of up to $100 every five years as reimbursement for Global Entry application fees.